Your state's best soul food restaurant

 West Virginia: Sumthin’ Good Soul Food, South Charleston

-Groovy interiors aren’t the only thing soul food restaurant Sumthin’ Good Soul Food possesses.
-It also serves excellent chunky pork butt in sweet and tangy sauce, “out-of-this-world” fried cabbage, well-seasoned collard greens and delicately sweet cornbread.
+Colorful interiors aren’t the only noteworthy thing about soul food restaurant Sumthin’ Good Soul Food.
+It also serves excellent chunky pork butt in a sweet and tangy sauce, 'out-of-this-world' fried cabbage, well seasoned collard greens, and delicately sweet cornbread.
+Open since 2017 and run by owner and head chef Jay Harris, it's a family affair named the best fried chicken spot in West Virginia by Taste of Home magazine.

 Wisconsin: Daddy’s Soul Food & Grille, Milwaukee

-There are only good reviews about family-owned Daddy’s Soul Food & Grille.
-Customers comment on the friendly staff as much as the delicious food.
-Every day, you can get fried and baked chicken, catfish, and sides such as smoked turkey greens, sweet potatoes and baked mac ‘n’ cheese.
-There’s also a rotating menu with spaghetti and salmon croquettes.
+Customers at family-owned Daddy’s Soul Food & Grille comment on the friendly staff as much as the delicious food.
+Each day, you can get fried and baked chicken, catfish, and sides such as smoked turkey greens, sweet potatoes, and baked mac ’n’ cheese.
+There’s also a rotating menu featuring specials like spaghetti and salmon croquettes.

 Now find out where to get the best chicken sandwich in your state